It is not uncommon for law firm members or managers to have big, “can’t miss” ideas. How many times have you heard someone say, “it’s a no-brainer”?

 It seems fitting that there is always a reasonable middle, If there isn’t enough might in this group, decision-making can get dicey.
 Either the firm acts too quickly, or it does nothing.

 Some equity owners see the firm as an entity separate from themselves.
-The firm’s group of shareholders finance the risks the firm takes.
+The firm’s group of shareholders finances the risks the firm takes.
 For them, the risk is not real.

 Too few equity owners actually equate the signature they put on a firm credit line or office lease as a personal obligation.
 Many think the firm’s assets, which consist primarily of Accounts able and Work in Process, can cover any indebtedness before getting to them personally.
 These same people might look upon decisions differently if firm management were to tell them any losses sustained will reduce future draw payments.